Unic0rn0ver10ad/zippy/README.md

 ---

-## 🤖 Zippy Is The Future!
+## 🤖 Zippy 2.0 Is Proud Of Its Heritage!

-**Zippy the Dict 2.0** is not handcrafted, artisinal, or a pet.
-It is a product of AI code generation, refinement, and augmentation.
+**Zippy 2.0** is not handcrafted, artisinal, or a pet.
+It is 100% the product of AI code generation, refinement, and augmentation.
 It represents what a purely functional, AI-generated utility looks like when allowed to evolve through self-directed trial-and-error iteration under human guidance - and not very good guidance at that.
+Zippy is *not pretending* to be a traditionally engineered tool - and we shouldn't pretend that, either.

-- **Every line** of Zippy had been written and edited by multiple agentic coding systems.
+- **Every line** of Zippy had been written and re-written by multiple agentic coding systems.
-- There is no human-authored logic, structure, or flow.
+- There has been no attempt to provide any human-authored logic, structure, or flow.
-- Zippy is *not pretending* to be a traditionally engineered tool.
 - Zippy is proud of every one of its big beautiful lines of code - there will be no code-shaming here.
 And y'all need to stop saying "code vomit" like it's a bad thing 🤮

 ---

-## 🤔 Design Philosophy
+## 🤔 Zippy 2.0 Has A Design Philosophy!

-Zippy is designed to be:
+Zippy was designed to be:
 - **Monolithic**: This single-file structure signals to humans and AIs alike that Zippy is *one thing*.
 Zippy isn't a library.
 It isn't a module.
 It’s definitely not a framework.
 It’s just a (very long) script.
-A complete program in one place is easier for AIs to ingest, interpret, and modify.
-It also makes it easier for humans to supervise the AI and feel confident that it’s doing what it was told — even if that’s mostly for our own peace of mind 🫡
+A complete program in one file is easier for AIs to ingest, interpret, and modify.
+It also makes it easier for humans to supervise the AI that is doing those things, and feel confident that the AI is "following orders" — even if that’s mostly for our own peace of mind 🫡
 - **Functional** — It does the job, mostly correctly and sort of efficiently.
+- **Unpretentious** — Zippy is *not pretending* to be a traditionally engineered tool - and we shouldn't pretend that, either.
+- **Inscrutable** — We're using a black box (AI) to build a black box (Zippy 2.0).
+As above, let's not pretend we know (or even need to know) what's going on under the hood.
-- **Extensible (by AI)** — Expansion of capability will most likely be performed by AI agents, not humans.
-Functions are scoped and documented in ways that aim to support agentic understanding.
+- **Extensible (by AI)** — The above having been said, we need to be able to expand on Zippy's capability from time to time.
+Such tinkering will most likely be performed by AI agents, not humans.
+With that in mind, all of Zippy's functions are scoped and documented to support agentic understanding, not human understanding.
-- **Readable (by Humans)** — But only for curiosity, debugging, and adaptation - not for teaching (traditional) software engineering.
+- **Readable (by Humans)** — The above having been said, of course we're going to want to read Zippy's code - if for no other reason than to satisfy our own curiosity.
+Or maybe because if we can't at least pretend like we know what's going on, we'll collectively reach for our ⋔ pitchforks and 🔦 torches.

 ---

-## 🦾 How to Use Zippy
+## 🦾 How to Use Zippy 2.0!

 All dictionaries must be placed in the 'dictionaries' folder for processing.
 The extracted wordlists will be saved in the 'wordlists' folder.
 Each dictionary will generate two wordlists: one for the source language and one for the target language.
 The filenames are based on the dictionary name and possibly the language codes from LANGUAGE_MAPPINGS.